Frequently asked questions

 What is Alpacon?

 Alpacon is a zero-trust server access platform that replaces traditional SSH key management with secure, browser-based access.
-It provides centralized access control, comprehensive audit logging, and eliminates the need for VPNs or exposed SSH ports.
+It enforces command-level permissions, validates execution in real time, and produces an immutable audit trail when AI agents, engineers, and CI/CD pipelines work on production infrastructure.

 How is Alpacon different from SSH?

 Yes, Alpacon can replace VPNs for server access.
-Unlike VPNs which provide network-level access, Alpacon provides application-level access with better security controls, audit trails, and no need for client software installation.
+Unlike VPNs which provide network-level access, Alpacon provides application-level access with command-level identity, policy enforcement, and auditing.

 What platforms does Alpacon support?